 Did you know that there is scientific data that connects back pain and smoking?
-It’s true: scientific studies conducted by the American Journal of Medicine and other recognized medical organizations have shown a surprising correlation between smoking and back pain.
+It’s true.
+Scientific studies conducted by the American Journal of Medicine and other recognized medical organizations have shown a surprising correlation between smoking and back pain.
 The correlation holds true across multiple demographics, which strongly suggests causation.
-Added to the other known risks of smoking, such as heart and lung disease, this new data gives back pain sufferers who smoke even more reason to quit.
+Added to the other known risks of smoking, such as heart and lung disease, this new data gives individuals with back pain who smoke even more reason to quit.

 If the idea that smoking can be as much to blame for your back pain as your herniated discs and bone spurs isn’t enough of a reason to give up the smokes, here are a few more incentives:

 - Cost – Quitting smoking can save you thousands of dollars a year, not only on the cost of the cigarettes or cigars themselves, but also on the high tax rates charged for these items.

 - Disease prevention – By now, almost everyone realizes that smoking is a major contributor to lung disease, heart disease and certain types of cancer.
 In fact, smoking is a top cause of preventable death in the United States.
 However, many people don’t realize that quitting smoking can reduce your susceptibility to a host of less-serious conditions, including psoriasis, ringing of the ears, Crohn’s disease and even frostbite.

 - Aesthetic – Smoking can cause your teeth and fingers to yellow and your skin to prematurely age.
 If you smoke in your house or your car, smoking can also cause unpleasant aesthetic changes in your environment (yellow walls, smelly upholstery, etc.).
 Quitting smoking can help you avoid or reduce these disagreeable effects.